mgondan/rolog/README.md

 You should find an HTML page with nice equations in the file `mathml.html` of the current folder.
 Note that it uses MathML, which yields best results with the Firefox browser.

+# More examples

+Please have a look at the vignette of the package.